evilgenx/StrmSync/AGGRESSIVE_CACHING_IMPLEMENTATION.md

 ### 8. Monitoring and Debugging

 **Logging:**
-- Cache hits logged as: `"TMDb cache hit for movie search: 'The Matrix' (1999)"`
+- Cache hits logged as: `"Cache hit for movie search: 'The Matrix' (1999)"`
 - Cache misses logged as: `"CACHE MISS: raw_title='The Matrix' key=abc123"`
 - Performance metrics in filter statistics